VonD/stasi/README.md

 current_user.can? :read, Post.published, as: Post
 ```

-Optionnally, the `can` method can take a hash with conditions (hash keys can be `if` and `unless`, values can be Proc.
+Optionnally, the `can` method can take a hash with conditions (hash keys can be `if` and `unless`, values can be Proc, or a symbol on which will be called `to_proc`.
 The resource tested will be yielded).
 Finally, the `can` method can take a block, in which case the `can?` method will return the return value of the block.
 This is useful when defining abilities on collections :

 ```ruby